 Australia warns COVID-19 outbreak will take weeks to tame

-The respiratory disease caused by the novel coronavirus flared up in Victoria state in July, mainly in Melbourne, with a daily record of 438 new cases detected on Friday.
+The respiratory disease caused by the novel coronavirus flared up in Victoria state in July, mainly in Melbourne.

+Victoria on Monday recorded one death from the coronavirus and logged 275 new COVID-19 cases.

+A woman in her 80s died from the virus overnight, Premier Daniel Andrews said in a media briefing in Melbourne, taking the national death toll to 123.

-Victoria's government has ordered about 5 million people into a partial lockdown for six weeks and told residents around Melbourne to cover their faces if they have to leave their homes.
+Victoria's government has ordered about 5 million people into a partial lockdown for six weeks and told residents around Melbourne to wear masks if they have to leave their homes.

 Australia's Acting Chief Medical Officer Paul Kelly said it would take "weeks" to slow the outbreak to levels seen as recently as June, when Victoria and the rest of Australia reported single or double-digit daily infections.